 BPHR’s Director Lisa Salcido, SPHR, SHRM-SCP provides answers to your pressing HR questions.

-Question: Is it legal for employers to require their employees to be vaccinated for COVID-19?
+Question: Is it legal for employers to require the COVID-19 vaccine for workers?

 Satisfy Compliance, Focus on Strategy with BPHR

-With BPHR, an HR Generalist will help you navigate employment law ensuring your compliance so you can focus on more strategic tasks.
+With BPHR, our HR consulting service, an HR Generalist will help you navigate employment law ensuring your compliance so you can focus on more strategic tasks.
 Schedule your free phone consultation today to learn how your organization can benefit from our services.